 Section 5: Letters of recommendation

-Exemplary sample packets are available for examination in the Office of the Secretary of the Academic Staff, 270 Bascom Hall.
+Exemplary sample packets are available for examination by contacting the Office of the Secretary of the Academic Staff, 270 Bascom Hall.

-The chair of the DPRC shall provide an annual report to the Personnel Policies and Procedures Committee detailing the number of nominees reviewed, the Committee's recommendations and the number of Distinguished prefixes awarded.
+The chair of the DSRC shall provide an annual report to the Personnel Policies and Procedures Committee detailing the number of nominees reviewed, the Committee's recommendations and the number of Distinguished statuses awarded.